 - Dalton Auditorium

-Built in 2004, Phifer Science Hall reflects Converse’s commitment to prepare women for the ever-changing world of science and technology.
-Phifer was designed for 21st century flexibility, interdisciplinary teaching, student/faculty research, enhanced interaction and in-lab lectures.
+Built in 2004, Phifer Science Hall reflects Converse’s commitment to preparing for the ever-changing world of science and technology.
+Phifer was designed for 21st-century flexibility, interdisciplinary teaching, student/faculty research, enhanced interaction and in-lab lectures.
 Here, science majors are provided space for upper-level research and advanced learning opportunities.

-Home to the Department of Biology, Chemistry and Physics, the 36,000-square-foot facility houses the latest laboratory instruments and computing equipment.
+Home to the Department of Natural Sciences, the 36,000-square-foot facility houses the latest laboratory instruments and computing equipment.
 Phifer also boasts a collection of museum quality artwork by Southern female artists.

-Jutting off the back of the Phifer is a greenhouse that provides a year-round lab for botanists on campus.
+Phifer houses a greenhouse which provides a year-round lab for botanists on campus.

 Greeting all who enter Phifer’s front doors is a bronze sculpture of Maria Mitchell, arguably the most famous American scientist of the 19th century, by renowned sculptor Elliot Offner.